goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.11 Fail fast, validate arguments using a dedicated library

 **TL;DR:** Assert API input to avoid nasty bugs that are much harder to track later.
-The validation code is usually tedious unless you are using a very cool helper library like [ajv](https://www.npmjs.com/package/ajv) and [Joi](https://www.npmjs.com/package/joi)
+The validation code is usually tedious unless you are using a modern validation library like [ajv](https://www.npmjs.com/package/ajv), [zod](https://github.com/colinhacks/zod), or [typebox](https://github.com/sinclairzx81/typebox)

 **Otherwise:** Consider this – your function expects a numeric argument “Discount” which the caller forgets to pass, later on, your code checks if Discount!=0 (amount of allowed discount is greater than zero), then it will allow the user to enjoy a discount.
 OMG, what a nasty bug.
 Can you see it?